Can't sell the TV?...sell the office: Japan Inc fires up property market

 CBRE’s Hurfurt expects more Japanese manufacturers to sell real estate assets.
 “I know of other firms that are reviewing their real estate holdings and examining more effective ways of using capital,” he said.

-Kirin Holdings Co (2503.T), under pressure to expand abroad as Japanese consume less alcohol, is looking to sell two buildings in Tokyo, while moving into one of the city’s newest offices where it can house group companies currently dotted around the capital at several locations.
+Kirin Holdings Co, under pressure to expand abroad as Japanese consume less alcohol, is looking to sell two buildings in Tokyo, while moving into one of the city’s newest offices where it can house group companies currently dotted around the capital at several locations.